jval1972/DOOMROCK/README.md

-# DOOMTREE
+# DOOMROCK
-Doom Tree Sprite Generator (DOOMTREE) is an application that generates tree sprites for the Doom series games based on various input parameters.
+Doom Rock Sprite Generator (DOOMROCK) is an application that generates rock sprites for the Doom series games based on various input parameters.

-It's development is a continuation of [PTree](https://github.com/jval1972/PTree) and it is based on [proctree](https://github.com/supereggbert/proctree.js/)

 ## Features
 Random mesh generation